 Here you indirectly define the mass of the simulated gas and thus the effect that the gas has on other simulation objects, such as Soft Bodies.
 Within the Pyro simulation, this value does not matter.

-This is the number of recalculations of the simulation during the duration of an animation frame.
+This is used to set the number of calculation steps of the simulation during the duration of an animation image.
 Since Pyro simulations are always based on the density, as well as the pressures, velocities, and temperatures of the last calculation state, more calculation steps per time unit are needed to calculate a reliable result, especially for explosions and other fast-moving simulations.
-This setting should therefore be adjusted to the speed within the simulation, otherwise the simulation may not behave or look realistic.
+These settings should therefore be adapted to the speed within the simulation.
+Otherwise, the behavior or appearance of the simulation may not be realistic.
 On the other hand, values that are too high will lead to an unnecessary longer calculation times.

 Here you can see a burning Circle spline.
 The only difference between the images is that 0 Substeps were used on the left and 2 Substeps were used on the right.
 Note the visible steps within the fast-rising flames on the lower left.
 On the right, this area appears with a smooth transition.
 However, it is also clear that the simulation appears more compact overall due to the higher computational accuracy, as the density resolves more quickly.